 4. Chicken Wrapped Sweet Potato Dog Treats

-These treats feature real chicken wrapped around a sweet potato center, offering a chewy texture without rawhide.
-The limited ingredient list makes them a straightforward, digestible snack for small breeds.
-They're designed to be easy on the stomach and serve as an alternative to traditional rawhide chews.
+These treats combine real chicken wrapped around a sweet potato center, offering a chewy texture without the use of rawhide.
+The limited ingredient list makes them a digestible option for small breeds or dogs sensitive to complex formulas.
+They're designed to be easy on the stomach and provide a flavorful alternative to traditional chews.

 What We Like: